FAQ

 Q

-I'm supposed to take Purinethol 2 hours after dinner.
+I'm supposed to take Purinethol in 2 hours after dinner.
 Should I also take MTX (Methotrexate) in the evening?

 Pediatric Hematology-Oncology